Theodo-UK/nestjs-admin/README.md

 Check the [rest of the docs](./docs) for more details.

+## Known issues

+- With versions of TypeORM older than version 0.2.12, foreign keys cannot have the same name as the entity they reference.
+If they do then this causes a DuplicateKeyException.
+If you have this issue please update TypeORM or rename your foreign keys.

 ## Contributing

 Any contribution is welcome.
 If you want to implement a feature, you need to know that we are following [django-admin's API](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/) as closely as possible.
 Why?